-- Stay informed of VO's financial condition and plans to fund VO's operations, services, and new initiatives. - Ensure financial reports reflect accurately the operating results and financial condition of VO - · Review and approve VO's annual operating budget. - Ensure management has appropriate fiscal policies and procedures in place and they are followed - Appoint an independent auditor to conduct an annual audit; review the audit and recommendations; ensure recommendations are implemented.
+- Ensure VO's financial situation is sound and adequate to support current and longerrange needs. - Stay informed of VO's financial condition and plans to fund VO's operations, services, and new initiatives. - Ensure financial reports reflect accurately the operating results and financial condition of VO - Review and approve VO's annual operating budget. - Ensure management has appropriate fiscal policies and procedures in place and they are followed. - Appoint an independent auditor to conduct an annual audit; review the audit and recommendations; ensure recommendations are implemented.